QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Acknowledgments

 \section{Acknowledgments}

 We are grateful to Richie Yeung for his help on technical issues, and also, along with Alexis Toumi, for \textsc{DisCoPy} support.
-We also thank Marcello Benedetti for helpful discussions.
-We would furthermore like to thank CQC's \textit{t$|$ket$\rangle^{\text{TM}}$} team for support with \texttt{pytket}.
-We acknowledge the use of IBM Quantum services for this work.
+We also thank Marcello Benedetti for helpful discussions. \rl{We would furthermore like to thank Quantinuum's TKET$^{\text{TM}}$ team for support with \texttt{PyTKET}.} We acknowledge the use of IBM Quantum services for this work.
 The views expressed are those of the authors, and do not reflect the official policy or position of IBM or the IBM Quantum team.